duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 end
 ~~~

-DB user need to be superuser to be able to create extensuin.
+DB user need to be superuser to be able to create extension.
 If you need to
 run `rake db:migrate:reset` to rerun all migration to check if db/schema is in
 sync, than the best way is to alter user to have superuser privil `sudo su
 postgres -c "psql -d postgres -c 'ALTER USER orlovic WITH SUPERUSER;'"` where